dbos-inc/dbos-docs/docs/api-reference/configuration.md

 This section is used to specify DBOS runtime parameters.

 - **port** (optional): The port from which to serve your functions.
 Defaults to `3000`.
-Using [`npx dbos-sdk start -p <port>`](./cli#npx-dbos-sdk-start) overrides this config parameter.
+Using [`npx @dbos-inc/dbos-sdk start -p <port>`](./cli#npx-dbos-sdk-start) overrides this config parameter.
 - **entrypoint** (optional): The compiled Javascript file where DBOS looks for your application's code.
 At startup, the DBOS runtime automatically loads all classes exported from this file, serving their endpoints and registering their decorated functions.
 Defaults to `dist/operations.js`.
-Using [`npx dbos-sdk start -e <entrypoint-file>`](./cli#npx-dbos-sdk-start) overrides this config parameter.
+Using [`npx @dbos-inc/dbos-sdk start -e <entrypoint-file>`](./cli#npx-dbos-sdk-start) overrides this config parameter.

 **Example**: